Momothesmol/ginger/README.txt

 		that they require elements (or at the very least, the top-most wrapper element) to have a defined (fixed) width.
-This leads to a number of limitations (eg. the page won't automatically grow/shrink in the same way a vertically-oriented one will), so Ethereal does two things to work around this:
+This leads to a number of limitations (eg. the page won't automatically grow/shrink in the same way a vertically-oriented one will), so Momo the Smol does two things to work around this:

 		- The entire page is made up of "panel" elements, each of which can be assigned an optional "size" modifier (satisfying the fixed width requirement).